 It is recognized that the confidence level concerning performance expectations can be sensed by members of your team.

-If you expect negative performance outcomes of team members, productivity of the organization will suffer.
+If you expect negative performance outcomes from team members, the productivity of the organization will suffer.
 Conversely, a positive approach towards team projects and team contribution will greatly enhance communication and overall productivity.

 2. Set Clear Objectives

-Setting and presenting clear objectives to your team regarding the successful completion of a particular project excludes misconception that can decelerate the performance and productivity level of your team.
+Setting and presenting clear objectives to your team regarding the successful completion of a particular project excludes misconceptions that can decelerate the performance and productivity level of your team.